 But in this refugee world, humans and other species live in absolute squalor, hoping against hope that they can get passage on one of the too few “foam” ships to escape before the inevitable arrival of the Cutters.
 Those creatures consist of glass-like extensible blades that tear everyone to pieces, and they love the slaughter.
 There is no known defense against them.
 Everyone seems doomed.
 And yet I would call this a happy, hopeful book.
 Let me explain.

 The narrator for most of the novel, Ursula Morrow, runs a bar in a miserable refugee camp, where she hopes she might meet again her long lost lover, Jack.
 We learn early on that she is an archeologist who accidentally touched an alien artifact that instilled in her DNA its own essence that has made her practically bullet-proof.
 She demonstrates this in a painful way to a group of thugs seeking protection money who flee when they see her wound heal by itself.
-When her ex-lover appears, now in command of a beat-up vessel called Crisis Actor (more on that unfortunate name below), he tries to convince Ursula to join his crew on a voyage back to the planet where she had her encounter with that alien object.
+When her ex-lover appears, now in command of a beat-up vessel called Crisis Actor (the term has unfortunate connotations in the US), he tries to convince Ursula to join his crew on a voyage back to the planet where she had her encounter with that alien object.
 Why?
 Because, as you can guess, that thing she touched might just hold the key to defeating the Cutters.

 When Ursula finds out that Jack, after she’s waited for him for two years, has a new lover, she rejects the whole idea of going back to the scene of her devastating encounter.
 Furthermore, Jack’s new lover is his ship, in the form of their synthetic embodiment, named Cris, who thinks and acts in entirely human ways, sex included.
 Ursula just wants to chuck everything and escape on one of the transport ships, but a nearly deadly encounter forces her to change her mind and join Jack’s crew.